 Autoblog’s Damon Lavrinc has confirmed what many had figured out from the i3 spy videos, that the 2013 i3 will be rear wheel drive and “mid-engine”.
 The BMW i3 is BMWs first forray into a mass production electric vehicle, mainly geared towards large cities, as its original name implies (Mega City Vehicle).
-Thats not to say its the first EV from BMW, as they have already been learning alot from the MINIe and BMW 1-Series ActiveE, this car simply represents the next step– smaller packaging and larger industries of scale.
+Thats not to say its the first EV from BMW, as they have already been learning alot from the MINIe and BMW 1-Series ActiveE, this car simply represents the next step– smaller packaging and … CONTINUED

 BMW i news on a roll today.
 Just moments after the first ever BMW i8 spy shots, here are the first ever BMW i3 spyhots.
 The BMW i3 is the production version of BMW’s long-awaited Mega City Vehicle.

 The BMW i3 will hit the market in 2013 and targets an annual sale of at least 30,000 units.

 According to Ian Robertson of BMW, the company appears to be targetting annual i3 sales of at least 30,000 units by drawing a production target comparison to lower-volume Mini models (such as the Clubman, of which 30,000 were sold globally in 2010).
 Meanwhile, the i8′s pricing remains to be determined, based on future legislation (and no doubt any tax breaks for green vehicles).

 The BMW i3 launches in 2013 and the i8 shortly after, with both models to be built in BMW’s Leipzig plant.